z1pti3/jimi/README.md

 * Cluster support with active/active and automatic failover
 * CLI for debugging
 * Audit logging
+* Logic within object and connecting lines
+* Pass variables
+* Threading and concurrency options
+* Expandable using plugins

 Checkout the wiki for more details and installation instructions